andrew/ultimate-awesome/README.md

 - [awesome-twitter-algo](https://github.com/igorbrigadir/awesome-twitter-algo) - The release of the Twitter algorithm, annotated for recsys.
 - [awesome-sustainability-jobs](https://github.com/pogopaule/awesome-sustainability-jobs) - Dev jobs in the sustainability sector - be part of the solution, not the problem.
 - [bookmarks](https://github.com/SansGuidon/bookmarks) - :warning: Mirrored from  ! :bookmark: +5K awesome resources for geeks and software crafters :beer: .
-- [awesome-ai-data-guided-projects](https://github.com/youssefhosni/awesome-ai-data-guided-projects) - A curated list of data science & AI guided projects to start building your portfolio.
 - [awesome-frames](https://github.com/davidfurlong/awesome-frames) - All the best Farcaster Frames resources in one place.
 - [awesome-os](https://github.com/zriyansh/awesome-os) - A collection of all big and small open-source clones of Linux, Windows, and macOS operating system and their software.
 - [Awesome-Self-hosting-for-the-whole-family](https://github.com/relink2013/Awesome-Self-hosting-for-the-whole-family) - An Awesome List of apps that can be self hosted that your family can actually use without frustration. .